mblesel/kitty-sessions/README.md

 This is mainly for personal use and not very polished yet.
 The script needs some not so nice workarounds to make kitty sessions behave in the way that I want them to.
 Very likely there are some bugs and use cases I didn't think of.
+The saving script is only able to save tabs that are actually part of the current kitty session.
+If you spawn your tabs with `new_tab_with_cwd` it will work correctly because kitty automatically adds those to the current session.